-Last chance: Only a few tickets left to the Winter Party at Galvanize This Friday – TechCrunch
+Last chance: Only a few tickets left to the Winter Party at Galvanize this Friday – TechCrunch

 - Ticket price: $85

 As always, you’ll find plenty of fun.
 Bust out your karaoke skills, play games, and plenty of photo ops will let you light up your Insta.
-You might even win one of the many door prizes including TC swag and free passes to Disrupt SF in September 2020.
+You might even win one of the many door prizes, including TC swag and free passes to Disrupt SF in September 2020.

 The 3rd Annual Winter Party at Galvanize takes place in just three days.
 We have only a few tickets left, so don’t waste another minute.
 Buy your ticket today and come join the fun!